ubcctf/maplectf-2022-infra-public/writeup/writeup.md

 ![Grafana](assets/grafana-global.png "Grafana")

 At a period of low usage, I had 1 node for CTFd running and 3 nodes for the challenges.
 Looking back at this, we could have easily ran all of the challenges on less nodes.

+## Closing Thoughts

+Overall, despite some issues I think we did well in running our first international CTF.

+As a DevOps engineer, I am definitely aware of what I need to change for the next iteration of MapleCTF.
+I would love to have a chat with people about running CTFs on infrastructure that is maintainable, scalable, and cost efficient.

+Feel free to contact me on [Twitter](https://twitter.com/BensonYanger) if you want to chat!